-“I feel supported in all my endeavours”
+“I feel supported in all that I do”

 St Margaret’s provides a warm and welcoming environment where every child is encouraged and valued.